The Warlord (wrestler): World Wrestling Federation (1988–1992)

-Various Promotions (1992–1995)
+Various promotions (1992–1995)

-After leaving the WWF for the independent circuit, Szopinski traveled to the CWA and lost to CWA Champion Rambo in the CWA Catch Cup 1992 on August 22, 1992, in Germany.
+After leaving the WWF for the independent circuit, Szopinski traveled to the Catch Wrestling Association and lost to CWA World Heavyweight Champion Rambo in the CWA Catch Cup 1992 on August 22, 1992, in Germany.
 He wrestled two additional times in the fall, losing to Rambo in a rematch and then falling to new champion Buffalo Peterson.

 In April 1993 Szopinski traveled to another German promotion, World Wrestling Superstars and had considerable success as he dominated Butch Reed in multiple encounters.
-Throughout the year he appeared in multiple other promotions, including Herb Abrams' UWF, the WWC, ECW, and WAR.
-In 1994 Szopinski narrowed his focused to the IWF and WAR, participating in lengthy tours with both companies.
-On August 26, 1994, he teamed with Bob Backlund and Scott Putski to defeat Gedo, Hiromichi Fuyuki & Jado and win the WAR Six-Man Tag Team Championship in an event held in Yokohama, Japan.
-They would lose the titles days later in a rematch on September 1.
+Throughout the year he appeared in multiple other promotions, including Herb Abrams' Universal Wrestling Federation, the World Wrestling Council, Extreme Championship Wrestling, and WAR.
+In 1994 Szopinski narrowed his focused to the Independent Wrestling Federation and WAR, participating in lengthy tours with both companies.
+On August 26, 1994, he teamed with Bob Backlund and Scott Putski to defeat Gedo, Hiromichi Fuyuki, and Jado and win the WAR Six-Man Tag Team Championship in an event held in Yokohama, Japan.
+They lost the titles days later in a rematch on September 1.

 On September 23, 1994, the Powers of Pain reunited for the first time in over two years to compete for the vacant UWF Tag-Team Championship at UWF Blackjack Brawl.
-They were defeated by The Killer Bees.
+They were defeated by the Killer Bees.
 Szopinski and Vailahi continued their renewed partnership in 1995, traveling to the NWC where they faced the team Aerial Assault (Bob Bradley and a young Rob Van Dam).

 World Championship Wrestling (1995–1996)

-On October 11, 1995, they made their return to World Championship Wrestling.
-They were now dubbed the Super Assassins, wrestled under masks, and were managed by Colonel Robert Parker.
-The Super Assassins were defeated by The Nasty Boys in their first match.
+On October 11, 1995, Warlord and Barbarian made their return to World Championship Wrestling.
+They were now dubbed the "Super Assassins", wrestled under masks, and were managed by Colonel Robert Parker.
+The Super Assassins were defeated by the Nasty Boys in their first match.
 Both wrestlers participated in the three-ring battle royal in the main event of WCW World War 3 on November 26.
-On December 16, they earned their first victory, defeating The State Patrol on WCW Worldwide.
+On December 16, they earned their first victory, defeating the State Patrol on WCW Worldwide.
 Their last match was on the January 1, 1996, edition of Monday Nitro where they fell to Lex Luger and Sting, after which the team was disbanded.

-Injury and retirement (1996–2003)
+Injury; retirement (1996–2003)

 The Warlord was forced to retire from wrestling due to suffering neck injuries in a car accident involving a Pizza Hut delivery van in 1996.
 The accident caused significant life-altering injuries, including nerve damage that left one side of his body permanently disfigured.

 Warlord returned for one match teaming with Typhoon as they lost to the Harris Twins at Key West, Florida for Wrestling International Pro on May 31, 1997.

 After attempting a comeback in 2001, Szopinski was sidelined yet again after suffering severe leg damage in a motorcycle accident.
 During his recovery, he retired from wrestling and began training as a security guard and started providing his services for Relief Group International, an auto relief group.
 He soon extended his services into bodyguarding, and worked alongside celebrities such as 50 Cent, Thomas Jones and Kimbo Slice, who nicknamed Szopinski the "Wall".